Southern New Hampshire University

 When introducing yourself at the event, verbally describe yourself and your surroundings.

 Please verbally describe yourself and your surroundings.
-This allows Blind/Low Vision attendees, Deaf or Hard of Hearing attendees using their interpreter or captioners to speak via Video Relay Service (VRS), attendees sitting in the back of the conference room, or attendees participating by phone or without a screen (i.e., people driving); this gives all an opportunity to engage and participate. to learn key visual characteristics about each presenter, for example, how a sighted person might remember someone by their statement necklace or unique hairstyle.
+This allows Blind/Low Vision attendees, Deaf or Hard of Hearing attendees using their interpreter or captioners to speak via Video Relay Service (VRS), attendees sitting in the back of the conference room, or attendees participating by phone or without a screen (i.e., people driving); this gives all an opportunity to engage and participate.
+Include key visual characteristics about each presenter, for example, how a sighted person might remember someone by their statement necklace or unique hairstyle.

 • Here is a simple format you can follow: